MartinbianchoEduardo/live-clock/readme.md

-Shows you the time of the day on page load
+Shows you a live clock made with JavaScript

-And a dope image depending on the hour
+And a dope image depending on what time it is

 # Screenshot
 <img src="./img/screenshot.jpeg">